-Li-Wei’s recordings on Universal Music/Decca include the complete Beethoven Sonatas, Works of Rachmaninov with pianist Albert Tiu, Dvořàk Concerto with Singapore Symphony Orchestra and conductor Lan Shui and Elgar/Walton Concerti with the London Philharmonic.
+Li-Wei’s recordings on Universal Music/Decca include Beethoven: The Cello Sonatas, Rachmaninov: Works for Cello and Piano with pianist Albert Tiu, Dvořàk’s Cello Concerto with the Singapore Symphony Orchestra and conductor Lan Shui, and Elgar, Britten and Walton’s concerti with the London Philharmonic and conductor Zhang Li for which he earned praise as “A superbly stylish, raptly intuitive performer” (Gramophone Magazine, 2015).
 Most recently, courtesy of Universal Music, Li-Wei’s 2013 live concert with the Shanghai Symphony and Maestro Yu Long has been released on Sony Classical.

 Prior to teaching at the YST Conservatory, Li-Wei was a professor of cello at the Royal Northern College of Music, Manchester.
 He is also a guest professor at Shanghai and Central Conservatory of Music in China.

 Li-Wei plays a 1780 Joseph Guadagnini cello, generously loaned by Dr and Mrs Wilson Goh.